michaelpatrickpurcell/prophecy/README.md

 In the fourth phase, the players will determine their Characters' destiny.

 ### Receive a Prophecy
-During this Phase, the players receive a prophecy that describes a catastrophe that is destined to wreak havoc on some fictional world.
+During this phase, the players receive a prophecy that describes a catastrophe that is destined to wreak havoc on some fictional world.

 To Receive a Prophecy the players describe the the world in which the story is set and the nature of the catastrophe.
 The Players should create a situation that the Characters will be able to affect, but doing so will be both difficult and dangerous.